 The truth is that the soaring c-section rates have many causes.
 Including the way we as women take care of ourselves.
 There are more mothers going into birth as high risk patients, who are older, overweight and already suffering from choronic illness when compared to women giving birth generations ago.
 However, many researchers conclude that the women going into birth are not the root cause of the problem at all.

-In fact, the doctor (or midwife) you choose, and the location you choose can be the single most important factor when it comes to preventing an unnecessary c-section.
+In fact, the location you choose can be the single most important factor when it comes to preventing an unnecessary c-section.

 Dr. Shah an OBGYN and huge advocate of women’s rights shouts it from the rooftops this way: